ldeo-glaciology/ice-sheet-seminar-2022/agendas/week-5.md

 Also present this in two dimensions using $\nabla$

 I would like to compute this over Antarctica.
-I made a start on pangeo in gradient.ipynb, but I cant run that locally for some reason.
+I made a start on pangeo in gradient.ipynb.
+This runs nicely on the cluster in m2lines

 ## 4. perfectly plastic model
 - $\tau_d = Y = 100$ kPa

-## 5. SIA from $tau_d$
+## 5. derive mass balance eqn or SIA from $tau_d$?
+(up to us whichone we do!)

-Take the expression for the driving stress and put it in glen's flow law to get the vertical gradient of horizontal velocity $\frac{\partial u}{\partial z}.
+Take the expression for the driving stress and put it in Glen's flow law to get the vertical gradient of horizontal velocity $\frac{\partial u}{\partial z}$.
 Then integrate vertically to get $u$.
 Then integrate again to get $q$.

 The result should be